metallb/metallb/design/cncf-sandbox-proposal.md

 ### Non-Goals

-- No changes to the metallb code are in scope of this proposal.
+- No changes to the MetalLB code are in scope of this proposal.
 This proposal is only about the community future.
 - No changes to committer processes are proposed here.
 We already have a documented [process for adding and removing